How to Use This Manual

 - Using either Print Screen or Snipping Tool, select the whole mapping area and include the Layers Box, and save the image as a PDF.

 Once converted into a PDF, upload the document to the appropriate project file in EnviroNet under Underserved Populations/Project Information/Census Mapping and check Part of CE.
-Only one map is required for a project.
+Note: mapping for all block groups that encompass the project area are required to be uploaded to the project file.

 Housing and Urban Development (HUD) or Section 8 Housing